 According to Williams, Kinnear and Victor (2016) the preservation of dignity is a key role in nursing care.

 The preservation of dignity is a key role in nursing care (Williams, Kinnear, & Victor, 2016).

 Because you included all 3 authors in the first citation you can now use et al. on any subsequent citations in text.

 Williams et al. (2016) state that maintaining dignity in older adults is particularly important.

 Maintaining dignity in older adults is particularly important (Williams et al., 2016).

 If the resource you want to cite has 6 or more authors you can use et al. the first time you cite.

 Got a question?
-Just ask us using the Ask a Librarian Live Chat button, using the comments section in the blog or via twitter using #su5dor – Tomorrow we’ll look at websites and online documents.
+Just ask us using the Ask a Librarian Live Chat button, using the comments section in the blog, the facebook study group or via twitter using #su5dor – Tomorrow we’ll look at websites and online documents.